 The SEO Implications Of Web Crawlers

-Now that you know how a web crawler works, you can see that the behaviour of the web crawler has implications for how you optimize your website.
+Now that you know how a web crawler works, you can see that their behavior has implications for how you optimize your website.

-So if you want search engines to know that parachutes are a big deal on your website, mention them in your headings, meta data and opening sentences.
+So if you want search engines to know that Cocker Spaniels are a big deal on your website, mention them in your headings, meta data and opening sentences.

 The fact that web crawlers regularly trawl the web to make sure their index is up to date also suggests that having fresh content on your website is a good thing too.

 Crawlers are very simple programs.
 They begin with a list of links to scan, and then follow the links they find.
 Sounds simple, right?
 Well, yes, it is, until you get to complex pages with dynamic content.